CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 # CollectionBuilder-Sheets Walkthrough: Part 1

+{:.alert .alert-blue}
+**Introduction to CB-Sheets:** Before starting this walkthrough, we recommend checking out this [blog post](https://collectionbuilder.github.io/){:target="_blank" rel="noopener"} to learn about the CB-Sheets template and how it can be used.

 The first part of this walkthrough provides steps for using CollectionBuilder-Sheet's built-in development mode to prototype, test, and share a draft of your digital collection site.

 For this section of the walkthrough, you will use demo metadata from the University of Idaho's [Carleton Watkins Mine Interiors Collection](https://www.lib.uidaho.edu/digital/watkins/){:target="_blank" rel="noopener"} and the [CollectionBuilder-Sheets default template site](https://collectionbuilder.github.io/collectionbuilder-sheets/){:target="_blank" rel="noopener"}.

-{:.alert .alert-blue}
-**Introduction to CB-Sheets:** Before starting this walkthrough, we recommend checking out this [blog post](https://collectionbuilder.github.io/){:target="_blank" rel="noopener"} to learn about the CB-Sheets template and how it can be used.
+**Done prototyping already?** If you are ready to publish an ongoing collaborative site and/or a permanent collection site using CollectionBuilder-Sheets, please jump to [Part 2](#collectionbuilder-sheets-walkthrough-part-2) of this walkthrough.

 {:.alert .alert-yellow}
 **Note:** You will not need to install any software on your computer for this walkthrough, but you will need to create a free GitHub account.